syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Hyperlinks.md

 ## Gets a hyperlink details from text and shape

-You can get the hyperlink details from text and shape on the PowerPoint Slide.
+You can get the hyperlink details from text or shape on the PowerPoint Slide.

 The following code example demonstrates how to get the details about the hyperlink from shape.